This course will take place in London, UK.

-Priority may be given to students from low and middle income countries and to those with at least three years of post-qualification clinical experience.
-Places are NOT allocated on a first-come, first-served basis.
+Priority may be given to students from low- and middle-income countries and to those with at least three years of post-qualification clinical experience.
+Places are not allocated on a first-come, first-served basis.

 The student is responsible for obtaining any visa or other permissions to attend the course, and is encouraged to start the application process as early as possible as obtaining a visa for the UK can sometimes take a long time.
-The Short Courses team, in the Registry, can provide supporting documentation if requested.
+The Short Courses team can provide supporting documentation if requested.

-- If you have been offered a place on the course you will not be able to register without bringing formal ID (Passport) and without having obtained the correct visa.
+- If you have been offered a place on the course you will not be able to register without bringing formal ID (Passport) and without having obtained the correct visa if required.

 - It is essential that you read the current visa requirements for short course students.

-- The School may cancel courses two weeks before the first day of the course if numbers prove insufficient.
+- LSHTM may cancel courses two weeks before the first day of the course if numbers prove insufficient.
 In those circumstances, course fees will be refunded.

-- The School cannot accept responsibility for accommodation, travel and other losses incurred as a result of the course being cancelled.
+- LSHTM cannot accept responsibility for accommodation, travel and other losses incurred as a result of the course being cancelled.